 New development and substantial improvements to existing development shall not require the construction of shoreline protective devices that would substantially alter natural landforms along bluffs and cliffs.
+If new development becomes imminently threatened in the future, it shall rely on alternative adaptation measures up to and including eventual removal.

-Public recreational access facilities (e.g., public parks, restroom facilities, parking, bicycle facilities, trails, and paths), public infrastructure (e.g., public roads, sidewalks, and public utilities), and coastal-dependent development shall be sited and designed in such a way as to limit potential impacts to coastal resources over their lifetime.
+Public recreational access facilities (e.g., public parks, restroom facilities, parking, bicycle facilities, trails, and paths), public infrastructure (e.g., public roads, sidewalks, and public utilities), and coastal-dependent development shall be sited and designed in such a way as to limit potential impacts to coastal resources over the structure's lifetime.
 As appropriate, such development may be allowed within the immediate shoreline area only if it meets all of the following criteria:

-- 1. The development shall be sited and designed to be easy to relocate and/or remove without significant damage to shoreline and/or bluff areas. - 2.
+- 1. The development is required to serve public recreational access and/or public trust needs and cannot be feasibly sited in an alternative area that avoids current and future hazards. - 2.
+The development will not require a new or expanded shoreline protective device and the development shall be sited and designed to be easy to relocated and/or removed, without significant damage to shoreline and/or bluff areas, when it can no longer serve its intended purpose due to coastal hazards. - 3.
 The development shall only be allowed when it will not cause, expand, or accelerate instability of a bluff.